Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 * [Sample6_RecognizeLinkedEntitiesBatch.cs][recognize_linked_entities_sample2] - Recognize linked entities of a collection of documents in different languages.

 ## Contributing
+See the [CONTRIBUTING.md][contributing] for details on building, testing, and contributing to this library.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [cla.microsoft.com][cla].